Free Erie County Public Records Lookup (Search Anyone)

 The office can also take ink fingerprints — without a background check — for free.
 However, an appointment is necessary.
 Call 419.625.7951 and dial extension 6256 for more information.

-How To Review Ohio Criminal History Information via State & Federal Agencies
+How To Obtain Ohio Criminal Records Through State & Federal Agencies

 In addition to checking public records in Erie County, researchers can also find information about someone’s potential criminal past by using state and federal custodians.
 These include: